Overland border crossings suck.

 Well, the geography of Borneo is a little unusual, as Brunei is split up into two slices of land.
 Here’s a photo:

 Our guesthouse was a little way out of the capital, so we were up at 7 a.m. to catch a local bus into town.
-Taxis are rare and expensive in Brunei, so the cheap and least comfortable option was once again my exhausting jam.
+Taxis are rare and expensive in Brunei, so the cheaper and least comfortable option was once again my exhausting jam.

 There are three ways to get from Bandar Seri Begawan to Kota Kinabalu, 250 miles away.